act-rules/act-rules.github.io/_rules/meta-refresh-no-delay-bc659a.md

 #### Inapplicable Example 8

-`content` attribute is invalid and therefore inapplicable.
+This 'meta' element contains an invalid `content` attribute and will not refresh the page.

 ```html
 <head>